Monté Ross begins his ninth year as the head coach of the University of Delaware men’s basketball program for the 2014-15 season.

-Ross, who pronounces his first name "mon-tay", is the 23rd head coach in University of Delaware men's basketball history and begins his eighth season at the helm of the Blue Hens in 2013-14.
-This is his first head coach position after an outstanding career as a Division I assistant coach for 13 seasons.
+Ross, who pronounces his first name “mon-tay”, is the 23rd head coach in University of Delaware men’s basketball history and currently ranks second in school history with 115 career victories.
+This is his first head coaching position after an outstanding career as a Division I assistant coach for 13 seasons.

 Hagins, who set the school record for career blocked shots, was named to the CollegeInsider.com Mid-Major Defensive All-American team while Threatt earned a spot on the CollegeInsider.com Mid-Major Freshman All-American squad.

 Ross followed up that successful campaign with an even better showing in 2012-13 as the Blue Hens finished 19-14 overall, placed second in the CAA with a 13-5 league mark, and advanced the CAA Tournament Semifinals for the first time in 10 years.

 Included among those victories was a win at Virginia, the program’s first over an Atlantic Coast Conference school in 50 years, as Delaware advanced to the semifinals of the NIT Season Tip-Off at Madison Square Garden.

 Saddler led the CAA with 19.9 points per game, while earning first team All-Conference laurels in addition to NABC and USBWA All-District honors.
 Hagins, who became the school’s career rebounding leader, was tabbed the CAA Defensive Player of the Year while also earning second team All-CAA and NABC All-District accolades.